Illusory truth effect: Processing fluency

 At first, the illusory truth effect was believed to occur only when individuals are highly uncertain about a given statement.
-Psychologists also assumed that "outlandish" headlines would not produce this effect.
-However, recent research shows the illusory truth effect is indeed at play with false news.
+Psychologists also assumed that "outlandish" headlines would not produce this effect; however, 2010s research shows the illusory truth effect is indeed at play with false news.
 The results of a 2015 study suggests that the illusory truth effect can influence participants who actually know the correct answer to begin with but who are swayed to believe otherwise through the repetition of a falsehood.
 For example, when participants encountered on multiple occasions the statement "A sari is the name of the short plaid skirt worn by Scots," some of them were likely to come to believe it was true, even though these same people were able to correctly answer the question "What is the name of the short pleated skirt worn by Scots?"
 After replicating these results in another experiment, the researchers attributed this curious phenomenon to processing fluency, the facility with which people comprehend statements: "Repetition makes statements easier to process (i.e. fluent) relative to new statements, leading people to the (sometimes) false conclusion that they are more truthful."
 When an individual hears something for a second or third time, their brain responds faster to it and misattributes that fluency as a signal for truth.